JuliaGtk/Gtk4.jl/docs/src/manual/layout.md

 ## Iterating over child widgets

-For any of the widgets described above (or any `GtkWidget`), you can iterate over all child widgets using
+For any of the widgets described above (or any `GtkWidget` that has children), you can iterate over all child widgets using
 ```julia
 for w in widget
     myfunc(w)